Kyle Rittenhouse fires attorney who helped raise his bail

 Rittenhouse, who is white and was 17 at the time, is accused of shooting three people in Kenosha in August as hundreds were protesting the police shooting of Jacob Blake, a Black man.
 Rittenhouse, who had come to Kenosha from his home in nearby Antioch, Illinois, has argued they attacked him and he fired in self-defense.

+A judge is considering whether to issue new arrest warrant for Rittenhouse, after prosecutors said he violated his bail conditions.
+Prosecutors alleged he failed to inform the court of a change of address within 48 hours of moving.

-Pierce removed himself from Rittenhouse’s criminal case in December after prosecutors alleged he has “significant financial difficulties” and shouldn’t be allowed to raise money for Rittenhouse.
+Pierce removed himself from Rittenhouse’s criminal case in December after prosecutors alleged Pierce has “significant financial difficulties” and shouldn’t be allowed to raise money for Rittenhouse.
 He remained Rittenhouse’s attorney on civil matters

 Rittenhouse supporters tweeted on their FreeKyleUSA account on Thursday that Rittenhouse fired Pierce on Monday morning.
 Pierce confirmed as much, tweeting that he had fought with “every fiber” of his being for Rittenhouse.